 Most of the practical training is received 'on-the-job' under the supervision of the trainer to whom the apprentice is indentured.

-Racing NSW delivers the Certificate IV Jockey program under its Registered Training Company, and employs to deliver the practical side of training.
+The Certificate IV Jockey program is offered through Approved Training Providers.
 Teaching is delivered by both qualified instructors and experienced Jockeys and Trainers who have been trained as Workplace Assessors and who have also completed a Mentoring and Coaching in the Workplace program.
 They offer practical advice, support, tuition and the benefit of their experience to apprentices.